Skip to content

 Traditional server-rendered apps have a problem: network latency.
 Every click requires a round-trip to the server.

-The Prediction Pipeline
+The Template Pipeline

 Example: Counter